zulqarnain02/BlogHub/README.md

 A full-stack blog platform built with Next.js App Router, tRPC, Drizzle ORM (Postgres), and a polished UI based on Radix + Tailwind.
 Write posts with markdown, manage categories, and publish with delightful UX.

+## 🙋🙋🙋Assumptions
+- Since there is no mention of author information, the dashboard will display all blogs, regardless of who created them, whether they are in draft or published status.

 ## Features
 - **Posts**: Create, edit, publish/draft, view by slug
 - **Categories**: Create, edit, delete, filter posts by categories